 Grandpa and I turned onto James Street, still holding hands.
 He pointed to an empty plot of land.

-“That’s where Nellie was raised.
-Her father was a fiery abolitionist and New York State Congressman.
-He represented Jerry Rescue, a slave who tried to escape but was caught.”
+“That’s where Nellie Sedgwick was raised.
+Her father was an abolitionist and New York State Congressman.
+He represented an escaped enslaved man named Jerry Henry who had been imprisoned and rescued by a group of white men…”

 When we arrived back to Grandpa’s house, I got Libby a bowl of water and set it on the kitchen floor.
 She quickly lapped it up while Grandpa led the way into the dining room, where, atop the cherry Stickley table, he set a notebook, kept together by brown twine, filled with letters.
 There were newspaper articles too.
 One about imprisonment.
 Another escape.
 Still yet, something about drownings.